stateandprove/opencre-sdk/README.md

 ### Requirements

 The OpenCRE SDK uses the requests library for HTTP communication with the OpenCRE platform.
-Ensure you've installed version 2.31.0, as detailed in `requirements.txt.`
+Ensure you've installed version 2.31.0, as detailed in `requirements.txt`.

 ## Installation